Appendix 2: Summary of licence obligations relevant to DLT

 As part of their obligations under the Corporations Act 2001, CS facility licensees are generally also required to comply with the RBA's Financial Stability Standards (FSS).
 These standards are principles-based, and therefore technology neutral.
 As with any CS facility licensee, should an existing or prospective licensee intend to use DLT as part of its operations, the licensee will be expected to demonstrate the appropriateness of its technology and human resources for the service being offered.

 Although we work closely with the RBA to supervise CS facilities, assessing a CS facility’s observance of the FSS is the RBA's responsibility.
 This information sheet is not intended to provide clarification on any information the RBA may require from a current or prospective licensee in conducting such an assessment.
-For more information on your obligations and how to comply with them, refer to the relevant laws and regulatory guides for market operators, CS facility operators and DTR operators: Regulatory Guide 172 Australian market licences: Australian operators (RG 172), Regulatory Guide 211 Clearing and settlement facilities: Australian and overseas operators (RG 211) and Regulatory Guide 249 Derivative trade repositories (RG 249).
+For more information on your obligations and how to comply with them, refer to the relevant laws and regulatory guides for market operators, CS facility operators and DTR operators: see Regulatory Guide 172 Financial markets: Domestic and overseas operators (RG 172 ), Regulatory Guide 211 Clearing and settlement facilities: Australian and overseas operators (RG 211) and Regulatory Guide 249 Derivative trade repositories (RG 249).